 Eastern and Mediterranean cuisine

-The dishes are mainly vegetarian or fish and we are inspired and influenced by the Eastern and Mediterranean cuisine.
+The dishes are vegetarian and we are inspired and influenced by the Eastern and Mediterranean cuisine.
 Our cuisine is both rustic and refined but, most importantly, balanced.
 The flavours, fragrance and appearance, are there to stimulate all the senses.
 We also enjoy creating delicious desserts but we are now experimenting with using less or no sugar, for us a healthy diet is extremely important.
 We cook and bake vegan, gluten-free and lactose-free recipes.
 All the produce is either organic or locally sourced